 The 2022 longlist featured works by previous winners, including Olga Tokarczuk, Jennifer Croft, David Grossman and Jessica Cohen, alongside authors translated into English for the first time.

-It included Paradais by Mexican author Fernanda Melchor; Heaven by Japanese author Mieko Kawakami; Love in the Big City by South Korean writer Sang Young Park; Happy Stories, Mostly by Indonesian writer Norman Erikson Pasaribu; Elena Knows by Argentine author Claudia Pineiro; The Book of Mother by French author Violaine Huisman; More Than I Love My Life by Israeli author Grossman; Phenotypes by Brazilian author Paulo Scott; A New Name: Septology VI-VII by Norwegian writer Jon Fosse; After the Sun by Danish author Jonas Eika; The Books of Jacob by Polish author Tokarczuk; and Cursed Bunny by South Korean author Bora Chung.
+It included Paradais by Mexican author Fernanda Melchor; Heaven by Japanese author Mieko Kawakami; Love in the Big City by South Korean writer Sang Young Park; Happy Stories, Mostly by Indonesian Norman Erikson Pasaribu; Elena Knows by Argentine Claudia Pineiro; The Book of Mother by French author Violaine Huisman; More Than I Love My Life by Israeli author Grossman; Phenotypes by Brazilian Paulo Scott; A New Name: Septology VI-VII by Norwegian Jon Fosse; After the Sun by Danish author Jonas Eika; The Books of Jacob by Polish writer Tokarczuk; and Cursed Bunny by South Korean Bora Chung.

 — A version of this story was first published on March 14, 2022.
 Additional reporting by AP